Molecular Biology of the Cell

 Dartmouth Digital Commons Citation

 Ramabhadran, Vinay; Korobova, Farida; Rahme, Gilbert J.; and Higgs, Henry N., "Splice Variant–Specific Cellular Function of the Formin INF2 in Maintenance of Golgi Architecture" (2011).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3867.